codecov/codecov-exe/README.md

 ## Maintainers

-To create a relase, please do the following:
+To create a relase, please do the following (to be automated):
+* Push the latest changes to github
 * Set the following environment variables:
   * `GITHUB_USERNAME` to your username on github
   * `GITHUB_PASSWORD` to either your password, or a Personal access token
 * In PowerShell run `.\build.ps1 -Target releasenotes`
 * Navigate to the release page and view the drafted release.
-* Make necessary changes, the push the latest master branch to github (do not create any tags)
+* Make any necessary changes.
 * Publish the draft release on GitHub, targeting the master branch.
+* In PowerShell run `.\build.ps1`
+* Upload the artifacts to github, nuget.org and chocolatey.org